cs3org/reva/docs/content/en/docs/config/http/services/mentix/_index.md

 Mentix exposes its data via an HTTP endpoint using the `webapi` exporter.
 Data can be retrieved at the configured relative endpoint (see [here](webapi)).
 The web API currently doesn't support any parameters but will most likely be extended in the future.
 - **cs3api** Similar to the WebAPI exporter, the `cs3api` exporter exposes its data via an HTTP endpoint.
 Data can be retrieved at the configured relative endpoint (see [here](cs3api)).
 The data is compliant with the CS3API `ProviderInfo` structure.
 - **siteloc** The Site Locations exporter `siteloc` exposes location information of all sites to be consumed by Grafana at the configured relative endpoint (see [here](siteloc)).
-- **prom_filesd**
+- **promsd**
 [Prometheus](https://prometheus.io/) supports discovering new services it should monitor via external configuration files (hence, this is called _file-based service discovery_).
-Mentix can create such files using the `prom_filesd` exporter.
-To use this exporter, you have to specify the target output file in the configuration (see [here](prom_filesd)).
+Mentix can create such files using the `promsd` exporter.
+To use this exporter, you have to specify the target output files in the configuration (see [here](promsd)).
 You also have to set up the discovery service in Prometheus by adding a scrape configuration like the following example to the Prometheus configuration (for more information, visit the official [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config)):
   ``` scrape_configs:
       - job_name: 'sciencemesh'
         file_sd_configs: